Movies & EntertainmentUniversal Studios

 ‘Harry Potter’ Reboot Poses Major Universal Studios Problem

-This year, HBO is set to begin production on a decade-long reboot of the Harry Potter series.
+HBO is set to wrap production on the first season of its decade-long reboot of Harry Potter soon.
 The new show promises to be more faithful to J.K.
 Rowling’s books, exploring the full text with a new cast and fresh creative direction.
 For fans, it’s either a long-overdue update or a deeply unnecessary retread.

 And for Universal, it’s a potential branding nightmare.